CAP-RMR-UT/nasa-weather-contrail/opsplan/dodsupport.rst

 Military Support Requirements
 =============================

-a.
 Department of Defense support is not expected.